Madlanga commission of inquiry kicks off with Nhlanhla Mkhwanazi’s testimony

 The commission will be conducting its proceedings and public hearings at the Bridgette Mabandla Justice College in Pretoria.

-Chaired by retired Constitutional Court judge Mbuyiseli Madlanga, the commission of inquiry was established by President Cyril Ramaphosa after Mkhwanazi made damning allegations and statements in July about criminality and corruption within the higher ranks of the South African Police Services (SAPS).
+Chaired by retired Constitutional Court judge Mbuyiseli Madlanga, the commission of inquiry was established by President Cyril Ramaphosa after Mkhwanazi made damning allegations and statements in July about criminality and corruption within the higher ranks of the South African Police Service (SAPS).

-The commission’s secretary is Dr Nolitha Vukuza, and the chief evidence leader of the commission is Advocate Terry Motau SC.
+The commission’s secretary is Dr Nolitha Vukuza, and the chief evidence leader of the commission is advocate Terry Motau SC.

-The other evidence leaders of the commission are Advocate Matthew Chaskalson SC, Advocate Mahlape Sello SC, Advocate Adila Hassim SC, Advocate Lee Segeels-Ncube, Advocate Ofentse Motlhasedi, and Advocate Thabang Pooe.
+The other evidence leaders of the commission are advocate Matthew Chaskalson SC, advocate Mahlape Sello SC, advocate Adila Hassim SC, advocate Lee Segeels-Ncube, advocate Ofentse Motlhasedi, and advocate Thabang Pooe.

 The chief investigator of the commission is Dr Peter Goss.